Airbus conducts maiden flight of hot-selling A320neo

 It said this gap would increase to 20 percent by 2020 thanks in part to a further two percent improvement due to be delivered by Pratt & Whitney, on top of its 12 percent contribution to the current improvement.
 The rest will come by adding more seats.

-With airlines running on wafer-thin profit margins and spending about 40 percent of their operating costs on fuel, such savings are at the center of a huge sales battle.
+With airlines running on wafer-thin profit margins and spending about 40 percent of their operating costs on fuel, such savings are at the centre of a huge sales battle.

 Rival Boeing is bringing out its own updated version of the 737 just over a year after Airbus and the two companies face a gradual threat to their duopoly at the small end of the market from new competitors in Canada, Brazil, China and Russia.